bcrowell/dorcas/README.md

 * spacing_multiple - Set to 2 if double-spaced.
 Default: 1.
 Setting this appropriately helps the software to guess the right scaling for the seed font.

-* threshold - The lowest correlation between seed font and image that we consider to be of interest.
-Defaults to 0.62.
+* threshold - The worst match between seed font or pattern and the image that we consider to be of interest.
+Defaults to 0.5.
+         Reasonable values range from 0.0 (very sloppy, many false positives) to 1.0 (very stringent, many false negatives).

 * cluster_threshold -  The lowest correlation between two characters in the image that we take as meaning that they're the same.
             Defaults to 0.85.